-"We try to be very, very specific in CML because most patients hear the term 'remission' and they feel the cancer is gone," says Gail J. Roboz, MD.
-She's the director of the Leukemia Program at Weill Cornell Medical College in New York City.
+"We try to be very, very specific in CML because most patients hear the term 'remission' and they feel the cancer is gone," says Gail J. Roboz, MD, director of the Leukemia Program at Weill Cornell Medical College in New York City.
 "But actually in CML there are specific categories of remission."

-- Complete hematologic response -- when your blood cell count returns to normal, tests don't show any abnormal white blood cells, and your spleen goes back to a normal size if it was swollen.
+Complete hematologic response.
+It means your blood cell count is back to normal and tests don't show any abnormal white blood cells.
+Also, if your spleen was swollen, it's now at its original size.

 Mauro says patients generally achieve blood remission in a few weeks and cytogenetic remission in a few months.
-Doctors look for major molecular remission within the first year or two, and research is under way to see if treatment can be stopped after a period of time in it.
+Doctors look for major molecular remission within the first year or two, and research is under way to see if it's OK to stop treatment after you've been in it for a period of time.